jameswnichols/python-id3-implementation/README.md

 # Python ID3 Implementation
-A Pure-Python implementation of the ID3 algorithm with reasonable optimisations made.
+A Pure-Python implementation of the ID3 algorithm with reasonable optimisations made, written for my first-year coursework.
 Can generate a tree based on ~1.7k entries in 20ms and a tree based of ~370k entries in 90 minutes.

 ### Usage:
 **An example is in `main.py`**.